speedily/habitomo/README.md

-# habitomo
+# habitomo - a habit tracker
-habit tracker and pomodoro for chrome
+habit tracker and pomodoro for chrome - by Abhishek Jha

+# how to run:
+1. download habitomo.crx
+2. open in chrome/opera